warwick-hpsc/MG-CFD-app-OP2/README.md

      $ ./path/to/mgcfd_* --help
 ```

+### Performance counters:

+Built into MG-CFD is functionality to collect performance counter data, at fine granularity of individual loops.
+Currently CPU only.
+Requires PAPI library to be installed and configured.
+- disabled as default - to enable, enable either 'PAPI' flag in Makefile, then compile.
+- this in turn enables a command-line parameter: -p \<filepath\> .
+This file should contain the list of events to measure.
+- counts will be written to PAPI.csv

 ### Generating batch submission scripts:

 1) Prepare a json file detailing run configuration.
 See ./run-inputs/annotated.json for documentation on each option.